wKovacs64/hibp/API.md

 <a name="pwnedPasswordRange"></a>

 ## pwnedPasswordRange(prefix, [options]) ⇒ [<code>Promise.&lt;PwnedPasswordSuffixes&gt;</code>](#PwnedPasswordSuffixes)
-Fetches the SHA-1 hash suffixes for the given 5-character SHA-1 hash prefix.
+Fetches the SHA-1 or NTLM hash suffixes for the given 5-character hash prefix.

 When a password hash with the same first 5 characters is found in the Pwned Passwords repository, the API will respond with an HTTP 200 and include the